ArchitectusInanis/ArchitectusInanis/README.md

 ---

+# Ultimate Project

+Despite me creating less GitHub projects due to focusing more on learning more skills, I have developed a single project to demonstrate every single capability I have and all the skills into one project.
+This project is public and it will show how my code has evolved since I was 17.
+I am calling this project **Omnisector**.

+---

 ### My Journey as a Developer

 This profile is a showcase of my work since age 17, representing my professional maturity and changed approach to security.
 I have moved from public contributions to quiet, focused development in private.